Expulsion of the Chagossians: Forced deportation

 In early March 1967, the British Commissioner declared BIOT Ordinance Number Two.
 This unilateral proclamation, the Acquisition of Land for Public Purposes (Private Treaty) Ordinance, enabled the Commissioner to acquire any land he liked (for the UK government).
 On 3 April 1967, under the provisions of the order, the British government bought all the plantations of the Chagos archipelago for £660,000 from the Chagos Agalega Company.
 The plan was to deprive the Chagossians of an income and encourage them to leave the island voluntarily.
 In a memo from this period, Colonial Office head Denis Greenhill (later Lord Greenhill of Harrow) wrote to the British Delegation at the UN:

 Another internal Colonial Office memo read:

 Chagossian human rights activists charge that the number of Chagossian residents on Diego Garcia was deliberately under-counted in order to play down the scale of the proposed mass deportation.
 Three years before the depopulation plan was created, Sir Robert Scott, Governor of Mauritius, estimated the permanent population of Diego Garcia at 1,700.
 However, in a BIOT report made in June 1968, the British Government estimated that only 354 Chagossians were third-generation "belongers" on the islands.
 This number subsequently fell in further reports.
 Later in 1968, the British Government asked for help from the legal department of their own Foreign and Commonwealth Office (FCO) in creating a legal basis for deporting the Chagossians from the islands.

 The first paragraph of the FCO's reply read:

 The government is therefore often accused of deciding to clear all the islanders by denying they ever belonged on Diego Garcia in the first place and then removing them.
 This was to be done by issuing an ordinance that the island be cleared of all non-inhabitants.
 The legal obligation to announce the decision was fulfilled by publishing the notice in a small-circulation gazette not generally read outside of FCO staff.

 Starting in March 1969, Chagossians visiting Mauritius found that they were no longer allowed to board the steamer home.
 They were told their contracts to work on Diego Garcia had expired.
 This left them homeless, jobless and without means of support.
 It also prevented word from reaching the rest of the Diego Garcia population.
 Relatives who travelled to Mauritius to seek their missing family members also found themselves unable to return.

-Another action taken during the forced deportation was to massacre the residents' pets.
+Another action taken during the forced deportation was to kill off the area's dog population, including the residents' pets.
 As recorded by John Pilger:

+Marcel Moulinie, a coconut plantation manager on the island who worked with the BIOT, claimed the decision to kill the dogs was handed down near the end of the evacuations and were a response to the abundance of strays after their owners left, with there being over 800 stray dogs on the east side of Diego Garcia.
+He also claimed that this decision was not intended to frighten the natives, but he could "quite understand if these actions caused them to fear some form of violence".